Covid-19: One more death and 174 further cases confirmed in State

 - Restaurants and cafes have been ordered to close their indoor areas, while hotels cannot accommodate tourists except for guests already present.

-- All indoor gatherings must now be restricted to a maximum of 6 people from no more than three households.
+- All indoor gatherings must now be restricted to a maximum of six people from no more than three households.

 - Outdoor gatherings will be limited to 15 people.